amcq-expeed/OPNXT/docs/generated/PRJ-2025-0001/SDD.md

+---
-# Software Design Document (SDD)
+# System Design Document (SDD)

-**Project Name:** Online Bookstore Mimicking Amazon
+**Project Name:** PRD Automation Application
 **Version:** 1.0
-**Date:** 2023-10-05
+**Date:** 2023-10-04
-**Author:** AI SDLC Documentation Expert
+**Author:** AI Documentation Expert
 **Approval:** Pending

 ## 1. Architecture Overview
-The system will follow a microservices architecture to ensure scalability and maintainability.
+The application will be built using a modular architecture that supports scalability and maintainability.
+It will consist of the following components:
+- User Interface (UI)
+- Backend Services
+- Database

 ## 2. Modules/Components
+### 2.1 User Interface
+- Claude/ChatGPT style layout with navigation on the left, chat in the center, and artifacts on the right.

+### 2.2 Backend Services
+- Document Generation Service
+- User Management Service
+- Feedback and Collaboration Service

+### 2.3 Database
-- **User Management Module:** Handles user accounts and authentication.
+- Store user data, document versions, and feedback.
-- **Inventory Management Module:** Manages stock levels and order processing.
-- **Search Module:** Provides search functionalities with filters and recommendations.
-- **Review Module:** Allows users to submit and view reviews.

-## 3. Data Model
+## 3. Sequence/Flow
-- **User Table:** Stores user information.
-- **Book Table:** Stores book details (title, author, price, etc.).
-- **Order Table:** Stores order details (user ID, book ID, status).
+1. User logs in to the application.
+2. User selects to create a new PRD.
+3. User inputs requirements and feedback in real-time.
+4. System saves drafts automatically.
+5. Users can collaborate and view changes made by others.

-## 4. Integration Points
+## 4. Integrations/APIs
-- Payment Gateway for processing transactions.
-- Email Service for sending order confirmations and newsletters.
+- Integration with project management tools for seamless workflow.

+## 5. Data Model
+- User data schema
+- Document schema with versioning

-## 5. Error Handling
+## 6. Error Handling
-The system will log errors and provide user-friendly messages for common issues.
+- Implement user-friendly error messages and logging for troubleshooting.

-## 6. Security
+## 7. Security
-The system will implement SSL for secure data transmission and follow best practices for data protection.
+- Ensure data encryption and secure user authentication.

-## 7. Deployment
+## 8. Deployment
-The system will be deployed on a cloud platform to ensure scalability.
+- The application will be deployed on cloud infrastructure to ensure scalability.

 ---

-**Assumptions & Open Questions:**
-- Further clarification on specific technologies and platforms is needed.
+**Assumptions & Open Questions**: This document assumes that the primary users are Project Managers and that the application will adhere to industry standards.
+Open questions include specific integrations and notification preferences.